Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- Providers are clear on the mental health implications of, at minimum, the following: Weaning, Miscarriage, Birth trauma, and Infant loss.
+- Providers are clear on the mental health implications of, at minimum, the following: Weaning, Miscarriage, Birth trauma, Surrogacy, Infant loss, and Pregnancy release.

-- Patients are screened for, at minimum, the following Weaning, Miscarriage, Birth trauma, and Infant loss, and treatment plans are developed accordingly.
+- Patients are screened for, at minimum, the following: Weaning, Miscarriage, Birth trauma, Surrogacy, Infant loss, and Pregnancy release, and treatment plans are developed accordingly

-- Skilled lactation support is part of the care team and/or direct referrals are made to skilled lactation care in the community where the patient lives. www.mibreastfeeding.org/coalition is an available resource for connecting with breastfeeding supporters in your patient’s community.
+- Skilled lactation support, advocacy, and protection form part of the care team and/or direct referrals are made to skilled lactation care in the community where the patient lives. www.mibreastfeeding.org/coalition is an available resource for connecting with breastfeeding supporters in your patient’s community.

-- Staff at all levels and professions within the mental health care team reflect and represent the intersectional diversity of the patients they serve (e.g. Black, Indigneous, Latinx, LBGTQIA, non-native English speaking).
+- Staff at all levels and professions within the mental health care team reflect and represent the intersectional diversity of the patients they serve (e.g. Black, Indigenous, Latinx, LBGTQIA, non-native English speaking)

 Water Protection